ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 (MITM) is enabled on endpoints by generating a local root certificate and an accompanying (local) public/private key pair.
-The local root certificate is installed on the endpoint while the network security device(s) stores a copy of the private key.
-During the TLS handshake, the network security device modifies the certificate provided by the server and (re)signs it using the private key from the local root certificate.
+The local root certificate is installed on the endpoint while the network security device stores a copy of the private key.
+During the TLS handshake, the on-path network security device modifies the certificate provided by the server and (re)signs it using the private key from the local root certificate.

-   * However, configuring the local root certificate on endpoints is not a viable option in several deployments like home networks, schools, Small Office/Home Office (SOHO), or Small/ Medium Enterprise (SME).
+   * However, configuring the local root certificate on endpoints is not a viable option in several deployments like home networks, schools, Small Office/Home Office (SOHO), or Small/Medium Enterprise (SME).
 In these cases, the typical behavior is that the filtered DNS response points to a server that will display the block page.
 If the client is using HTTPS (via a web browser or